 At the beginning of World War II, Britain sent soldiers and equipment to France to support the country in case of a German invasion, which duly took place in mid-May, 1940.
 The 51st (Highland) Division under Major-General Victor Fortune formed part of the British Expeditionary Force's GHQ reserve.

-According to popular belief, the 51st (Highland) Division's task was to cover the retreat at Dunkirk in late May/early June, 1940; as it turns out, when the evacuation of Dunkirk took place the 51st was nowhere near Dunkirk, instead helping the French Army slow the German's advance on Paris near Abbeville (south of the river Somme, about 80 km from Dunkirk) under General Maxime Weygand.
+According to popular belief, the 51st (Highland) Division's task was to cover the retreat at Dunkirk in late May/early June, 1940; as it turns out, when the evacuation of Dunkirk took place the 51st was nowhere near Dunkirk, instead helping the French Army slow the German's advance on Paris near Abbeville (south of the river Somme, about 80 km from Dunkirk) as part of the French IX Corps under General Maxime Weygand.
 While other parts of the British Army escaped across the Channel, the 51st Division was ordered to stay put and fight in order to shame the French into not surrendering – supposedly on Churchill's orders.
 When the situation became hopeless and the French were about to throw in the towel, the commanders of the 51st decided to fight their way back to the coast in contravention of their orders.
 Parts of the division (the 7th and 8th Argyll and Sutherland Highlanders) made it to Le Havre, taking heavy casualties, but the rest (the Seaforth Highlanders, Cameron Highlanders, Gordon Highlanders and the Black Watch) reached the sea near St Valéry-en-Caux.
-In spite of a half-heartedly supported attempt to get them out they didn't make it across – five German divisions under Rommel had surrounded the place and were making it impossible by artillery fire for the soldiers to get into boats for the crossing.
-In face of this situation, and running out of ammunition after a valiant attempt to break out, Major-General Fortune surrendered the remainders of his division (about 10,000 men) to Rommel on 12 June 1940.
+In spite of a half-heartedly supported attempt to get them out they didn't make it across – five German divisions under Rommel had surrounded the place, and between German artillery fire and fog on the water it became impossible for the Scottish soldiers to be evacuated.
+In the face of this situation, and running out of ammunition after a valiant attempt to break out, Major-General Fortune surrendered the remainder of his division (about 10,000 men) to Rommel on 12 June 1940.
 Captain Ian Campbell, later the Duke of Argyll, who served as the divisional intelligence officer in 1940, wrote:

 It has always been abundantly clear to me that no division has ever been more uselessly sacrificed.
 It could have got away a good week before, but the powers that be – owing I think to faulty information – had come to the conclusion that there was a capacity for resistance in France which was not actually there.